Web App

 felt lifeless, failed to create emotional engagement for students.

-Unclear Station Navigation
+Station Navigation

 Students struggled to differentiate between lesson, practice, assignment and game.